Teaching in East Sussex

 Get into teaching

-You can find out how to get into teaching on the Department for Education website:
+You can find out how to become a teacher on the Department for Education website:

-Are you looking to return to teaching?
-Want to refresh your teaching knowledge or regain confidence in the classroom?
+Do you want to teach again?
+Need to refresh your teaching skills or regain confidence in the classroom?

-Find out about the support you can get if you return to teaching - GOV.UK.
+Find out about the help you can get if you return to teaching - GOV.UK.

 And why not think about returning to teach in East Sussex?
 We’d love you to join one of our schools.